cichlidx/ronco_et_al/README.md

 Directories correspond to different types of analyses as described below.

+## local_assembly

+Scripts and data files in this directory perform local assembly of candidate phylogenetic markers, using the programs aTRAM and Kollector.
+Scripts are written to run on an SGE queuing system; however, aTRAM databases were mostly prepared on a laptop computer with a solid-state drive because the hard disk drives of the SGE were found to write these databases orders of magnitudes slower.
+File [`run_all.sh`](local_assembly/src/run_all.sh) specifies in which sequence scripts should be run (but `run_all.sh` itself should not be executed as it would trigger scripts before upstream scripts have completed).
+Required preparatory steps are listed in the [`README`](local_assembly/README) file in directory [`mitochondrial_phylogenetics`](local_assembly).

+## age_determination

+XXX TODO (cichlid_phylogenetics)

 ## variant_calling

-XXX TODO
+XXX TODO (sequencing)

 ## mitochondrial_phylogenetics

-Scripts and data files in this directory allow reproducing mitochondrial assembly and phylogenetic inference from these assemblies.
+Scripts and data files in this directory perform mitochondrial assembly and phylogenetic inference from these assemblies.
 Scripts are written to be run on an SGE queuing system.
-File [`run_all.sh`](mitochondrial_phylogenetics/src/run_all.sh) in directory [`mitochondrial_phylogenetics/src`](mitochondrial_phylogenetics/src) specifies in which sequence scripts should be run.
+File [`run_all.sh`](mitochondrial_phylogenetics/src/run_all.sh) in directory [`mitochondrial_phylogenetics/src`](mitochondrial_phylogenetics/src) specifies in which sequence scripts should be run (but `run_all.sh` itself should not be executed as it would trigger scripts before upstream scripts have completed).
+Required preparatory steps are listed in the [`README`](mitochondrial_phylogenetics/README) file in directory [`mitochondrial_phylogenetics`](mitochondrial_phylogenetics).

+## lt_phylogenomics

+XXX TODO (ear_phylogenomics)

 ## f4-ratio_analyses